Babaji-B/Smart-Parking-Surveillance-AI-Model-/README.md

   A script to launch the Ultralytics-provided UI for mapping and marking parking areas.
 The JSON file generated from this UI (`bounding_boxes.json`) is used during detection.

 - `ParkingManagement_usingCV.py`
-  Script to detect parked vehicles and available slots on both images and videos using OpenCV and the trained YOLO model (`best.pt`).
+  Script to detect parked vehicles and available slots on both images and videos using OpenCV method *pointpolygontest* and the trained YOLO model (`best.pt`).

 - `ParkingManagement_usingUltralytics.py`
   Alternative implementation using **Ultralytics' official Parking Management System** instead of OpenCV, for streamlined deployment and visualization.